jaydensahl/PA3/README.md

   based on the input parameters provided by the input file

 How to run:
+Method 1:
 - 'make' binaries
 - from src folder, run ./csma inputFileName
-- inputFileName is named according to the input file provided
+- inputFileName is named according to the input file provided Method 2 (using VS Code terminal):
+- in VS Code open a new terminal
+- navigate to src folder
+- compile by entering the following command in terminal: 'gcc -o csma csma.c'
+- run the csma.c file using the following command while still in the src directory: './csma <inputfilename>'

+To run test functions:
+- simply uncomment test function calls in main and perform the same steps above in 'How to run'